Combat depression with wellbeing coaching

 Doing what we can to increase our enjoyment of work might not solve everything, but it does have the potential to help.

-What can we expect from employers in these times?
+What can we expect from employers?

-If you’re in tech, big companies like Amazon, Apple, Facebook and Google are hiring at an increased pace as they step up their efforts to contribute positively to the global crisis.
+If you’re in tech, big companies like Amazon, Apple, Facebook, and Google are hiring at an increased pace as they step up their efforts to contribute positively to the global crisis.
 These organizations are well known for providing mental health support to their employees.

 Here are some of the options available: